“Ahhh!!!” The girl cried out. Faint traces of magic began emerging around her.

 “Are you alright?”
-The man asked, arriving at his position with a few quick strides.
+The man questioned, arriving at his position with a few quick strides.

 “Good.”
-With a single word, the man walked passed him, moving to check on the girl.
+With a single word, the man walked past him, moving to check on the girl.

 “We’ll take care of it from here.
 Please go and rest for your next match.”
 The woman who conjured the water serpent reassured him before moving to join her companion.